Guide a young adult to success

 - Step 1: Please fill out the Year Up Chicago Mentor Application Form.
 This application is very important to the mentee as they will spend a significant amount of time reading it to learn more about each potential mentor.
 The more details you can provide in your answers, the better.

 - Step 2: We believe it’s important for prospective mentors to visit the Year Up site and view our programs in action to provide you with a clear sense of the vital role you will play in the professional development of our young adults.
-Please sign up for a Volunteer Information Session here.
+Please reach out to Rachel Wind to find a time to come learn more about our program: email@example.com.